Sassy16/Stream/README.md

     - When the list is empty the thread will be waiting again.
  - We can add elements to list using the "add" method.
  - The operating function will be defined using the "forEach" and "apply" methods.
+    - The method "forEach" expects a consumer oprating function and therfor returns nothing.
+    - On the other hand, the method "apply" expects a operating function that returns a value and therfor it returns a new Stream.
+ - The method "stop" will immediately stop the thread and will stop all the linked Stream objects.

+This technique will